dotnet/csharpstandard/standard/structs.md

 - Instance field declarations for a struct are not permitted to include variable initializers ([§16.4.8](structs.md#1648-field-initializers)).
 - A struct is not permitted to declare a parameterless instance constructor ([§16.4.9](structs.md#1649-constructors)).
 - A struct is not permitted to declare a finalizer.
+- Some kinds of members in structs are permitted to have the modifier `readonly` while that is not generally permitted for those same member kinds in classes.

 ### 16.4.2 Value semantics